gwangmu/bisector/README.md

   * Divide-by-zero (SIGFPE)
   * Null dereference (SIGSEGV)
   * Assertion
-* This script tests whether a bug persists or not by identifying the bug type and the crashing function in the ASAN dump.
-It does not recognize whether the bug manifests in another commit with a different bug type or at a different function.
+* This script tests a bug by identifying the bug type and the crashing function in the ASAN dump; it does not recognize whether the bug manifests in another commit with a different bug type or at a different function.

 **Random contribution would be very much welcomed.**